April 7, August 7, December 7

 The rule provides simply (today some might say frugally) and includes in the practical running of a contemplative community a kind of fail-safe for excessive desire around the essentials of clothing and footwear.
 If our lives are practically simple, then desire has fewer places to manifest as attachment.

-Many of us are relationally poor amid what we possess.
-As the African proverb says ‘many cows mean many worries.’
-Fewer cows (and their equivalent) mean less worries and potentially more attentiveness to the ones we love and the God with us as this love.
+There can be poverty in having too much if this too much has us holding too tightly to what we call our possessions.
+An African proverb says, ‘many cows mean many worries.’
+Fewer cows (or their equivalent) mean less worries and potentially more attentiveness to the ones we love and the God with us as this love.

 At the heart of the relational is the Divine Life.
 If we are not giving attention to the relational, then we cannot attend to God.
 After all The Gospel of Luke has Jesus saying ‘the kingdom of God is among/within you’ not your stuff (Luke 17:21).
 And the rich man of Luke’s Gospel could not break the possessive relationship he had with his stuff, a break that is part of the process of letting go into the fullness of communion with divine Love (Luke 18:18-23).
 We all have things we hold too dear and in so doing place them between ourselves, others, and God.

 To put it simply, an uncluttered life (both externally and internally) has a real chance of experiencing the depths of divine communion in God.
 The rule, in its wisdom and practical clarity, is faithful to this spiritual truth.
 External simplicity serves the among you of Luke 17:21 and internal simplicity serves the within you.
 Both affect the other.